UltimaScripts/PublicScriptLibrary/README.md

 # PublicScriptLibrary
-This Repo is for scripts using ClassisAssist which are found, editted or wrote.
+This Repo is for scripts using ClassisAssist which are found, editted or wrote. <br>

-It's main purpose is for Script Examples.
+It's main purpose is for Script Examples. <br>

-Many scripts may be personalized for my own use.
+Many scripts may be personalized for my own use. <br>
 If you have trouble understanding these scripts, look up python tutorials or ask for help!
 ## Credits & Thanks ##
 Thanks to Reetus for ClassisAssist, Ultima Online ClassicUO assistant program. <br>
 https://github.com/Reetus/ClassicAssist